Veneto region Saint Mark Republic

 Worth a note, the name Doge derives from the Latin dux and means leader.
 At the foundation of the town, they elected Agnello Partecipazio as first Doge.
 Thus the Venetian Republic known as La Serenissima started and will last 1000 years.
 Furthermore, in 828 they brought the relics of St Mark the Evangelist, from Alexandria, the saint that became the protector of the town.

 The strategic position

-Hence, from the 9th to the 13th century Venice became very rich.
-Due to its position between East to West.
+Hence, from the 9th to the 13th century Venice became very rich due to its position between East and West.
 In fact, with its maritime and commercial power, it conquered important markets in all the Adriatic and eastern Mediterranean seas.
-On the 15th century, the Venetian power was at its peak.
+In the 15th century, the Venetian power was at its peak.
 In fact, they held the kingdoms of Morea, Cyprus, and Candia (Crete).
 As well as in the mainland, they captured all the main cities of the Veneto region with Brescia and Bergamo.
 In conclusion, the Adriatic became the Venetian Sea from Corfù to the Po.

 The decline of the Republic

 However, it seems that the decline of the Republic of Venice started in 1453.
 As a result, it was the year that the Turks conquered Constantinople.
 As well as with the discovery of America.
 But the most important event was the War of the League of Cambrai at the beginning of the 16th century.